bcgov/aries-cloudagent-container/README.md

 ## Running the build

-To build the image, open a terminal session at the root of this Git repo and execute: `python make_image.py 0.3.0`.
-This will build the image using version aries-cloudagent version 0.3.0.
+To build the image, open a terminal session at the root of this Git repo and execute: `python make_image.py python 0.3.0`.
+This will build the python version of the image, and include aries-cloudagent version 0.3.0.

 Many parameters can be specified through command-line, for more information please type `python make_image.py` to display the command's usage page.